T+A elektroakustik SD 3100 HV Streaming DAC Reviewed

 It is a common reviewer’s lament to send the product under review back to the manufacturer.
 Such was the case with the T+A SD 3100 HV.
 It elevated my system’s sonics while at the same time looked so good in my rack alongside my T+A P 3100 HV preamp and A 3000 HV amplifier, with the green meters and displays glowing.

 In the final analysis, the T+A SD 3100 HV performed so well it was a real pleasure to have in my system for an extensive evaluation.
 The range of features on this DAC are as complete as any product on the market.
-There are other T+A versions combining a DAC and a preamp.
+There are other versions like the T+A DAC 200 that combine a DAC and a preamp.

 To be sure, this is a product intended for a very high-end audio system.
 When paired with similar digital components, it will make listening to music the magnificent experience all audiophiles want and expect.
 Anyone considering purchasing a new DAC with a retail price this lofty, or even more, should absolutely audition this component.
 The T+A SD 3100 HV DAC is loaded with features, engineered to incredible standards, has stylish good looks and the ability to make a digital signal converted to analog sound positively superb.
 So, is this a world class DAC?
 You betcha.
 I would rank the T+A SD 3100 HV as one of the best DACs available anywhere – regardless of price.